ljunggren/boozang-fo/doc/api-validation.md

 Doing HTTP POST validation
 --------------------------
 You can post data to an API end-pont using HTTP method POST.
-When doing thi make sure to add the POST data to the HTTP data field.
+When doing this make sure to add the POST data to the HTTP data field.

 Data
 ----